 Nonstatutory stock options may be granted under the 1998 Stock Plan at a price not less than 110% and 85% of the fair value of the stock on the date the option is granted where (a) the options are granted to Service Providers who, at the time of grant, own stock representing more than 10% of the voting power of all classes of stock, and (b) the options are granted to any other Service Provider, respectively.
-Incentive stock options may be granted under the 1998 Stock Plan at a price not less than 110% and 100% of the fair market value of the stock on the date the option is granted where (a) the options are granted to employees who, at the time of the grant, own stock representing more than 10% of the voting power of all classes of stock, and (b) the options are granted to employees who, at the time of the grant, own stock representing more than 10% of the employee, respectively.
+Incentive stock options may be granted under the 1998 Stock Plan at a price not less than 110% and 100% of the fair market value of the stock on the date the option is granted where (a) the options are granted to employees who, at the time of the grant, own stock representing more than 10% of the voting power of all classes of stock, and (b) the options are granted to any other employee, respectively.
 The term of the nonstatutory and incentive stock options granted is ten years or less from the date of the grant, as provided for in the individual option agreement.